ESCT - Understanding Employer Superannuation Contribution Tax

 - Reduce gross wages by Employer Contribution - ESCT under PAYE:

-- Any KiwiSaver contributions are already included in the hourly rate, so the employee's gross is the same whether they contribute to KiwiSaver or not.
+- Any KiwiSaver contributions are already included in the hourly rate.

-- This is not compliant for minimum-wage employees
+- This is not compliant if the hourly rate is the minimum-wage.

 - KiwiSaver treated as gross, but in addition to gross - ESCT under PAYE: